draghuram/kubeconcepts/source/containers2.rst

        app.run(host="0.0.0.0")

 As can be seen, the server is very simple and implements a single end point.
-You can run the server as follows (command output is not shown):
+Save the code in the file ``basicserver.py`` and you can then run the server as follows (command output is not shown):

 .. code-block:: bash